 - How do I begin talking with my parent about their care needs?

 - What is the safest, most comfortable, most appropriate care option available for my parent?

 - Is a family member nearby who can be of assistance at a moment’s notice?

 - What types of help does my parent need – for instance, bathing, eating, transportation, medication reminders?

 - How do my parent’s religious affiliation and other personal preferences influence the type of care we choose?

 - What types of senior care are available?
 How do they differ?
 And how does each one address my parents’ needs?

 It may also be beneficial for you to consult with a doctor or medical physician to get an evaluation of what your senior’s needs and determine the amount of care that they need.
 By knowing your senior’s personality and traits, you can be an important aspect of choosing the best type of care that they should receive.
 It is also important to consider their living experiences when choosing where they should get their care.
 Choosing the best at home senior care plan can be a difficult task, but involving family members helps ensure that all factors are considered.

-If you need assistance in choosing a senior care Brantford ON plan for the senior in your life, Contact Us or call Comfort Keepers Cambridge office at 519-267-8222 or our Brantford office at 519-512-1000, we would be happy to answer any questions you may have.
+If you need assistance in choosing a senior care Brantford ON plan for the senior in your life, Contact Us, we would be happy to answer any questions you may have.